Wine Travel

 Saint Emilion in Bordeaux Wine Region

-The Bordeaux Wine Region is not only one of the most famous wine regions in France but is also one of the largest.
-Located in Southern France, the fact that it’s located right along the sea gives the wine unique mineral qualities but also a direct advantage in shipping to other destinations.
+The Bordeaux Wine Region is not only one of the most famous French wine regions but is also one of the largest.
+It is located in South West France, right along the sea, giving the wine unique mineral qualities, but also a direct advantage in shipping to other destinations.
 The wine of Bordeaux is so good that many estates get to sell it as a ‘Grand Cru’ (one of the highest wine standards one can achieve).

 The wine of Bordeaux is often dominated by reds and blends.
 You can typically expect to find high prices here, but you’ll be rewarded with high-quality wine for the price.